“Creative activity could be described as a type of learning process where the teacher and pupil are located in the same

 • Deal with persistent performance anxiety and may dread performing

-Fortunately, musicians with shallow learning habits can transform themselves into deep learners.
-How?
-In a nutshell, by setting clear goals, gaining disciplined practice habits, employing self-motivation strategies, and seeking expert guidance.
+Fortunately, musicians with shallow learning habits can transform themselves into deep learners by setting clear goals, gaining disciplined practice habits, employing self-motivation strategies, and seeking expert guidance.

 © 2011 Gerald Klickstein